rozanalias/rozanalias/README.md

 - 👀 I’m interested in learning new things and to increase my knowledge
 - 💞️ I’m looking to collaborate on data engineering for non profit organization
-- 💬 Ask me about which countries I want to visit and I will never stop talking 😸
+- 💬 Ask me about Egypt and I will never stop talking 😸
-- 🔥  my BIG DREAM as Egyptian women is to be the rock star of Data Science ✨
+- 🔥  my BIG DREAM is to be the rock star of Data Science ✨

 <!---
 rozanalias/rozanalias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.